Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Reinforcement twinning for hybrid control learning

 \subsection{Model-based policy updates}

-After the model-free optimization loop (Step 2 of algorithm \ref{alg:main}), two model-based optimisation loops are run to (1) learn the closure law of the virtual environment ((9) on Figure \ref{fig_diag}) and (2) train the policy $\pi_{mb}(\bm{e};\bm{w}_{a,mb})$ based on this model ((12) on Figure \ref{fig_diag}).
-These are Steps 3 to 6 in Algorithm 1.
+After the model-free update, the model-based branch performs two successive optimization (learning) tasks: (i) update the closure law $g(\bm{s},\bm{a};\bm{w}_{p})$ of the virtual environment, and (ii) optimizing the model-based policy $\pi_{mb}(\bm{e};\bm{w}_{a,mb})$ within that environment.
+These operations correspond to Steps 3 to 6 in Algorithm~\ref{alg:main}.

-Both optimization problems aim to find the parameters, $\bm{w}_p$ for the closure and $\bm{w}_{a,mb}$ for the model-based policy, that minimizes their respective cost functions, $\mathcal{J}_p$ and $\mathcal{J}_a$.
-The virtual environment training is based on the $N_e$ episodes (trajectories) saved in the assimilation buffer $\mathcal{D}_A$.
-The real actions are sampled from $\mathcal{D}_A$ to replay the $N_e$ episodes in the virtual environment in Step 3.
-The virtual states-action pairs $(\bm{s}_k,\bm{a}_k)$ are saved in the replay buffer $\mathcal{D}_{R2}$ and the assimilation cost is calculated by averaging over the $N_e$ trajectories:

-where the first term is the mean squared error between the real states $\bm{\check{s}}(t)$ saved in $\mathcal{D}_A$ and the virtual states $\bm{s}(t)$ while the second term penalizes large weights, hence promoting a robust model across diverse flight trajectories \cite{Calado2023}.
-The cost function is minimised using the gradients $\partial\mathcal{J}_p/\partial \bm{w}_p$ computed with the continuous adjoint method.
-The motivation for formulating the adjoint problem in its continuous form (and consequently the cost functions) is to preserve flexibility in choosing numerical schemes for forward and backward integration.
-For each episode, a terminal value problem is solved for the associated adjoint state $\bm{\lambda}_p$ using the states-action pairs of $\mathcal{D}_{R2}$ on the same temporal grid:
+The first task uses the $n_e$ trajectories stored in the assimilation buffer $\mathcal{D}_{A}$.
+The control actions recorded in these trajectories are replayed in the virtual environment, and the resulting virtual states $\bm{s}$ are compared with the real states $\check{\bm{s}}$ stored in the buffer.
+This yields the assimilation cost

+where the first term measures the mismatch between real and virtual trajectories and the second term regularizes the closure-law parameters, promoting robustness across diverse flight conditions \citep{Calado2023}.

+The closure parameters are updated using gradients computed through the continuous adjoint method.
+For each replayed episode, the corresponding adjoint variable $\bm{\lambda}_p$ satisfies the terminal-value problem